kritinkalani26/Foundry/README.md

 > Every tool.
 Every city.
 One platform.

 Foundry connects people who need access to fabrication equipment — 3D printers, laser cutters, CNC mills, lathes, water jets, and more — with verified local space owners across India's tier-2 cities.
+This is something I am just starting in India, but this will be useful around the world, including the US.
+I will expand it to other countries, based on pricing data from there.

 **Live demo:** `npm run dev` → `http://localhost:3000`

 ---

 ## The Problem

-India's metros (Mumbai, Bangalore, Delhi) have hundreds of makerspaces and fabrication shops.
-Cities like **Kota, Indore, Patna, Nagpur, and Bhopal** — home to millions of engineering students, small manufacturers, and hobbyists — have almost none.

 A student in Kota who needs a custom drone part fabricated, a small business in Indore that needs laser-cut acrylic panels, a PCB prototype needed in Patna — all of them either pay 4–5× for shipping from metros, wait weeks, or simply don't make the thing.